How iCloud Photos works

-When you turn on iCloud Photos, the time it takes for your photos and videos to upload to iCloud depends on the size of your collection and your Internet speed.
+When you turn on iCloud Photos, the time it takes for your photos and videos to upload to iCloud depends on the size of your collection and your internet speed.
 If you have a large collection of photos and videos, your upload might take more time than usual.
 You can see the status and pause the upload for one day.

 - On your Mac, open the Photos app.
-Select Photos in the sidebar, then click All Photos in the list of tabs in the toolbar.
+Select Library in the sidebar, then click All Photos in the list of tabs in the toolbar.
 Scroll to the bottom of your photos and click Pause.